slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 So this is how a standard meterpreter shell looks without any form of encryption when scanned with different AV products.
 Nearly all AVs possess the ability to catch and quarantine them almost immediately.
 Hmmmm...

 But what if we encrypt the PE/ELF executable?
 And run the executable by decrypting it successfully at run-time?

+The main theme here is to encrypt the payload ahead of time and insert a piece of code called the stub inside the payload that will do the decryption at runtime and execute our payload thereby bypassing static signature-based detection successfully because the AV engine can't crack the encrypted payload pre-execution.

 It's a brilliant idea right?
 Kudos to whoever thought of that!

-The main theme here is to encrypt the payload ahead of time and insert a piece of code called the stub inside the payload that will do the decryption at runtime and execute our payload thereby bypassing static signature-based detection successfully because that happens pre-execution remember?

 This is how an encrypted payload looks exposed to VirusTotal.